Parity and Exotic Combinatorial Formulae for Finite-Type Invariants of Virtual Knots: Background

 A virtual knot invariant $v$ is said to be of Kauffman finite-type of order $\le n$ if $v(K_{\bullet})=0$ for all knotted 4-valent graphs $K_{\bullet}$ with more than $n$ graphical vertices.

-There are numerous examples of Kauffman finite-type invariants.
-The coefficient of $x^n$ in the power series expansion of the Birman-Lin substitution $A \to e^x$ of the Jones-Kauffman polynomial (for virtual knots or long knots) is a rational valued Kauffman finite-type invariant of order $\le n$ (see \cite{KaV} for proof).
-There is an even more discriminating generalization of the Jones-Kauffman polynomial due to Manturov \cite{Ma0}.
-The Birman-Lin coefficients of the generalization are also of Kauffman finite-type.
-More examples of Kauffman finite-type invariants are given in the next section.
+Examples of Kauffman finite-type invariants arise in the same way as finite-type invariants for classical knots.
+Let $f_K(A)$ denote the Kauffman $A$ polynomial of a virtual knot $K$.
+The coefficient of $x^n$ in the power series expansion of $f_K(e^x)$ about $x=0$ is a Kauffman finite-type invariant (see \cite{KaV}).
+Other examples of Kauffman finite-type invariants can be found in \cite{Ma0}.